vinitdoijad/scoopify-dashboard/README.md

 # scoopify-dashboard
-This repository hosts the source code for an online dashboard dedicated to managing and analyzing data related to our ice cream business.
+This repository hosts the source code for an online dashboard dedicated to managing and analyzing data related to ice cream business.
+Requirements